 DG: During that time, Ebner Publishing was profitable, so we went ahead with a massive restructuring of the group.
 The idea was to change the focus from product (magazine and website) to audience.

-The management board came to a decision that it would conduct extensive global market research and started contacting various special-interest publishers across Asia, Europe and America in order to analyze their business models with an aim to develop a blueprint for Ebner’s digital transformation.
+The management board came to a decision that it would conduct extensive global There are many methods for conducting market studies in B2B like quantitative and qualitative surveys and questionnaires. and started contacting various special-interest publishers across Asia, Europe and America in order to analyze their business models with an aim to develop a blueprint for Ebner’s digital transformation.

-I was present in America at that time and interviewed people from various publishing houses, universities, and large corporations to get to know where the market is heading and what strategy could benefit Ebner in its transformation from a print-based media house to a digital one.
+I was present in America at that time and interviewed people from various publishing houses, universities, and large corporations to get to know where the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... is heading and what strategy could benefit Ebner in its transformation from a print-based media house to a digital one.